slolab/.github/profile/README.md

 ## Mission statement

-Our mission is to advance biomedical science through two interconnected efforts:
+Our mission is to advance biomedical science by:

 1. Making Science Accessible: *We enhance access to scientific knowledge and computational tools by developing open-source, user-friendly software for